MicrosoftDocs/security/zero-trust/modernize-security-operations-reduce-manual-effort.md

 Focusing on giving analysts a streamlined end-to-end integrated experience with Security Orchestration, Automation and Response (SOAR) technology will increase both effectiveness and morale.

-SOAR technology is built into both Microsoft 365 Defender and Azure Sentinel.
+SOAR technology is built into both Microsoft 365 Defender and Microsoft Sentinel.

 ### Program and project member accountabilities